-- Support energy utilities with the implementation of cost effective demand side management measures. - Work with the Climate Action Secretariat, other government ministries and agencies, Crown Corporations, communities, electricity producers and utilities across British Columbia to implement a coordinated and focused approach to energy conservation and efficiency measures and support deployment of alternative energy options to meet the province's energy needs. - Continue to support increased energy efficiency in homes and buildings through the LiveSmartBC: Efficiency Incentive Program, including rebates for home energy assessments and energy efficiency retrofits. - Implement the 2008 Energy Efficient Buildings Strategy: More Action, Less Energy which has among the most aggressive energy efficiency targets in Canada. - Introduce a new, industrial energy efficiency strategy and program. - Ensure the procurement of clean and renewable electricity continues to account for at least 90 per cent of total generation. - Continue to advance the development of a hydrogen economy by promoting the hydrogen fuel cell industry and other technology that supports alternative energy. - Continue to implement the BC Bioenergy Strategy to take advantage of B.C.'s abundant sources of beetle-killed timber, wood wastes and agricultural residues. - Work with the Ministry of Finance to develop proposals to broaden provincial sales tax exemptions on energy efficient equipment and materials. - Improve energy efficiency in
+- Support energy utilities with the implementation of cost effective demand side management measures. - Work with the Climate Action Secretariat, other government ministries and agencies, Crown Corporations, communities, electricity producers and utilities across British Columbia to implement a coordinated and focused approach to energy conservation and efficiency measures and support deployment of alternative energy options to meet the province's energy needs. - Continue to support energy efficiency in homes and buildings through: supporting the 40,000 British Columbians who have entered the LiveSmart BC: Energy Efficiency Program as they complete the retrofits of their homes; providing one-stop access to federal and utility programs; and working with utility partners on a future version of the LiveSmart Program. - Implement the 2008 Energy Efficient Buildings Strategy: More Action, Less Energy which has among the most aggressive energy efficiency targets in Canada. - Introduce a new, industrial energy efficiency strategy and program. - Ensure the procurement of clean and renewable electricity continues to account for at least 90 per cent of total generation. - Continue to advance the development of a hydrogen economy by promoting the hydrogen fuel cell industry and other technology that supports alternative energy. - Continue to implement the BC Bioenergy Strategy to take advantage of B.C.'s abundant sources of beetle-killed timber, wood wastes and agricultural residues. - Improve energy efficiency in homes, buildings and industry by implementing new standards under the Energy Efficiency Act to increase the minimum performance levels for manufactured building components and equipment.